Kozea/Radicale/DOCUMENTATION.md

 Set the configuration option `type` in the `auth` section to `http_x_remote_user`.
-Radicale uses the user name provided in the `X-Remote-User` HTTP header and disables HTTP authentication.
+Radicale uses the username provided in the `X-Remote-User` HTTP header and disables HTTP authentication.

 Example **nginx** configuration: